 Besides the leftover turkey and homemade cranberry sauce (which is utilized in the form of an awesome vinaigrette), the other star of this recipe is the wheat berries.

-Are you guys wheat berry fans, too?
+Are y’all wheat berry fans, too?
 Here is what they look like:

 Wheat berries are among my favorite whole grains because of their great texture – nice and chewy!
 They make a wonderful salad topper or grain-based dish, as done here.

-As for this recipe, the wheat berries are paired with tart granny smith apples, crunchy toasted pecans, and leftover turkey to make a delicious grain-based salad.
+For this recipe, wheat berries are paired with tart granny smith apples, crunchy toasted pecans, and leftover turkey to make a delicious grain-based salad.

-The cranberry vinaigrette is a variation on my standard favorite balsamic vinaigrette – made using my leftover homemade cranberry sauce in place of lemon juice!
+The cranberry vinaigrette is a variation on my standard favorite balsamic vinaigrette.
+It’s made using my leftover homemade cranberry sauce in place of lemon juice!
 So good.

-Without further ado – here’s the recipe.
+Without further ado – the recipe for cranberry turkey salad with wheat berries is at the bottom of this post.
 Hope you love it, too!

 - 2 cups dry wheat berries

 - 1/2 cup chopped parsley